exoplatform/web-conferencing/documentation/PROVIDER_GUIDE.md

 Running All Together
 =========

-First, ensure that Web Conferencing add-on already installed (it is a part of Enterprise packaging, but may not exist in Community bersion).
+First, ensure that Web Conferencing add-on already installed (it is a part of Enterprise packaging, but may not exist in Community version).
 Run command in root folder of the server:
 ```
   ./addon install exo-web-conferencing